The key differences between the Q and Displayr user interfaces fall into four broad categories:

 Adding and updating data sets

-Data sets are added by pressing the + button next to Data Sets.
-Data sets are updated by selecting the data set and then clicking Update in the object inspector (the panel on the right side of the screen, which shows the properties of whatever is selected).
+Data sets are added by pressing the + button next to Data Sources.
+Data sets are updated by selecting the data set and then clicking Update in Properties , which shows the properties of whatever is selected.

 Tables are created by dragging and dropping